xuganyu96/chives-exchange/chives/blueprints/README.md

     * Reload the registration page, sign-up using mismatched passwords, then check that there is a error message regarding mismatched passwords
   * `/auth/login`
   Allows user to log in
+  __QA__:
+    * Remove the development database, then from the `/auth/register` route, create a new user
+    * Login with the new user, confirm that the `/debug/is_authenticated` route displays a correct "you are connected as `username`"
+    * Use the `/auth/logout` route to logout, then go to `/debug/is_authenticated`, this time checking a redirect to the login page.
   * `/auth/logout`
   Allows the user to log out
 * `/portfolio`(login required)